chelseakomlo/mls-architecture/draft-ietf-mls-architecture.md

 establishment phase of the protocol and have contributed to it.
 Until a Member has contributed to the group secret, other members cannot assume she is a member of the group.
+===
+This is a *really* weird way of saying that a member must contribute to the group secret.
+I would re-phrase as
+"Until a Member has contributed to the group secret, other members will not consider her as a member of the group, a check which the underlying protocol strongly supports."
+===

 ## Authentication Service